gTile/gTile/THEMING.md

-# Theming gTile
+# Theming HyprWM

 Before the theming, before you must the follow developing instructions.

 ## Adding new theme

-Add your theme name into [the schema](dist/schemas/org.gnome.shell.extensions.gtile.gschema.xml) under `themes`.
+Add your theme name into [the schema](dist/schemas/org.gnome.shell.extensions.hyprwm.gschema.xml) under `themes`.

 This name is creating your style classes.
 For example, the new theme name is "Gnome 40"; the plugin applies the following regular expression to the theme name and for this example `[THEME NAME]` is `gnome-40`.